endymion1818/deliciousreverie/src/pages/post/published-article-using-wordpress-headless-cms.md

-+++
+---
-date = "2018-07-25T08:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Published Article: Using WordPress as a Headless CMS" description = "This is the reproduction of an article I wrote for Net Magazine and was published in Issue 308 (August 2018)." categories = [
+date: "2018-07-25T08:21:21+01:00"
-  "development",
+description: This is the reproduction of an article I wrote for Net Magazine and was published in Issue 308 (August 2018).
-]
+draft: false
-tags = [
+tags:
-    "serverless",
+- serverless
-   "gatsby",
+- gatsby
-   "wordpress",
+- wordpress
-   "netmag articles"
+- netmag articles
-]
+title: 'Published Article: Using WordPress as a Headless CMS'

-+++
+---
 In case you missed it, here's the article and links to the example code I wrote to help developers get started with Gatsbyjs.

 Code for this example:  https://github.com/endymion1818/netmag-wpheadless